To make sure you don’t miss important news and information about PNH, please add firstname.lastname@example.org to your email contact list.

 The most common side effects of ULTOMIRIS in people treated for PNH are upper respiratory tract infection and headache.

-Tell your doctor about any side effect that bothers you or that does not go away.
+Tell your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of ULTOMIRIS.
-For more information, ask your doctor or pharmacist.
-Call your doctor right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
+For more information, ask your healthcare provider or pharmacist.
+Call your healthcare provider right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is ULTOMIRIS?